Type D - Dominance: direct, strong-willed, and forceful (fast-paced and skeptical)

 Best Jobs for DISC D Type

-People of type D, as a rule, tend to top management positions.
-Often, their aggressive pace of work does bring the achievement of results and is encouraged by their superiors.
+People of type D tend to strive for top management positions.
+Often, their aggressive work pace leads to results and is encouraged by their superiors.

-To increase efficiency, type D should avoid or delegate monotonous routine work.
+To increase efficiency, type D individuals should avoid or delegate monotonous routine work.

 People with personality type D will work comfortably as: